If you are applying to UMich Flint, the regular decision application deadline is August 22 and the fee for the application is $30.

 |Admissions Test Policy||Not optional and are considered|

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you're strong.

 |Academic GPA||Very Important|